Complete Guide to Penetration Testing

 The primary objective of a penetration test is to identify weak points in a system's defenses, effectively 'penetrating' security controls to gain access or provoke unintended behaviors.
 The information gathered is then used to achieve several key business outcomes:

-While a single penetration test can achieve the business objectives outlined previously, its value is a snapshot in time that diminishes as your organization and the threat landscape evolve.
+While a single penetration test can achieve the business objectives outlined previously, its value is a snapshot in time that diminishes as your organization and the threat environment evolve.

 New code is deployed, systems are reconfigured, and adversaries develop new attack techniques daily, making security assumptions made even six months ago potentially obsolete.
 For this reason, integrating penetration testing as a regular, recurring element of your cybersecurity strategy is non-negotiable.